 Weighing In on the Video Production Front

 Parachute Strategies came aboard this project just before the videos were filmed.
-We collaborated with our client and the videography team to make sure the series would lend itself to circulation via social media channels.
+We collaborated with our client and the videography team to make sure the series would lend itself to circulation via digital advertising.

 For instance, we prompted the production of six- and 20-second ad spots in addition to 30-60 second ads.
 These shorter spots were necessary for a successful campaign on YouTube, where ad formats dictate how long “bumper” and skippable ads can be.